serverless-lambda/serverless-localstack/example/service/README.md

 ## example to go through serverless-plugin-localstack

-Use serverless example [aws-node-rest-api-with-dynamodb](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb) and below lines in its `serverless.yml`
+Use serverless example [aws-node-rest-api-with-dynamodb](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb) and add below lines in its `serverless.yml`

 ```